okawo80085/bigBoiTalkBot/README.md

 ### training

-to train the model you need to pre-process the training data first
+to train the model you need to pre-process the training data, AT LEAST ONCE, first

 to pre-process the data, run
 ```python